 There is no need to regulate below the required standard.
 Aim to regulate harmonics only to the required standard and according to the installation requirements.
-A wiring analogy: Would you over-dimension the motor cables just in case you may need a larger motor the drive load is below 40% of total transformer loading.
-Be cautious about generator supply (backup supply)
+A wiring analogy: Would you over-dimension the motor cables just in case you may need a larger motor sometime in the future?
+Probably not.

 No single solution fits all needs.
-Consider in order to find an optimal solution.
-Danfoss can assist you in finding the
+Consider different aspects of system performance in order to find an optimal solution.
+Danfoss can assist you in finding the optimal harmonic mitigation solution for your system.